southalc/podman/README.md

 5. [Limitations - OS compatibility, etc.](#limitations)
 6. [Development - Guide for contributing to the module](#development)

+## *** NOTICE ***
+Version 0.6.5 of the module slightly changes the way the container options are stored by Puppet.
+This will cause podman::container resources to detect a state change and re-deploy, interrupting any service running in those containers.

 ## Description

 Podman enables running standard docker containers without the usual docker daemon.
 This has some benefits from a security